munificent/craftinginterpreters/book/optimization.md

 identical, the values are equal.
 That does the right thing for the singleton values since each has a unique bit representation and they are only equal to themselves.
-It also does the right thing for Obj pointers, since objects use identity for equality -- two Obj references are only equal if they point to the exact same object.
+It also does the right thing for Obj pointers, since objects use identity for equality -- two Obj references are equal only if they point to the exact same object.

 It's *mostly* correct for numbers too.
 Most floating-point numbers with different bit representations are distinct numeric values.
 Alas, IEEE 754 contains a pothole to trip us up.
-For reasons that aren't entirely clear to me, the spec mandates that NaN values are *not* equal to *themselves.* This isn't a problem for the special quiet NaNs that we are using for our own purposes.
-But it's possible to produce a "real" arithmetic NaN in Lox and if we want to correctly implement IEEE 754 numbers then the resulting value is not supposed to be equal to itself.
+For reasons that aren't entirely clear to me, the spec mandates that NaN values are *not* equal to *themselves*.
+This isn't a problem for the special quiet NaNs that we are using for our own purposes.
+But it's possible to produce a "real" arithmetic NaN in Lox, and if we want to correctly implement IEEE 754 numbers, then the resulting value is not supposed to be equal to itself.
 More concretely:

 ```lox
 var nan = 0/0;